-- Make an egg wash by blending together the milk and eggs.
+- Make egg wash by blending together milk and eggs.
 On a large rimmed plate or shallow and wide bowl, mix the Parmesan cheese, bread crumbs, salt and pepper.

-- Press pork chops in bread crumb mixture, then milk mixture, and once again in bread crumbs for a nice crispy crust.
-Place on a non-stick baking sheet (like copper) or use a silpat.
+- Dredge pork chops into bread crumb mixture, then milk mixture and again in bread crumb mixture.
+Place on non-stick baking sheet (i.e. copper) or use silicone mat.

 - Pre-heat oven to 350 F. Allow the pork chops to rest while the oven is heating.
-Breading sticks better when it has 15-30 minutes to rest before baking, but it is not absolutely necessary to cook properly.
+Breading sticks better when it has 15-30 minutes to rest before baking.
+This step is not necessary but highly recommended for a nice, crispy crust.

-- Bake for about 20 minutes or until an internal temperature of 145 degrees F. See notes about baking suggestions.
-Allow to rest for 5 minutes before cutting into.
+- Pork should reach an internal temp of 145 degrees.
+Allow to rest for 5 minutes before serving.

 Our Newest Recipe Videos